Rachel030219/Poweramp-LRC-Plugin/README.md

 # Poweramp LRC Plugin

 This is a simple app combining amazing libraries and APIs together to make up for Poweramp\'s lack of local lyrics parser function.
+When Poweramp starts to play, it automatically loads the corresponding .lrc lyric file.

 This is still an alpha version, and of course contains a lot of bugs.
 If you\'ve met with any which is not found previously, please give it a 1-star review and [open an issue on GitHub](https://github.com/Rachel030219/Poweramp-LRC-Plugin/issues/new) or write a critical comment on the Play Store page.
 View all bugs that have been found [here](https://github.com/Rachel030219/Poweramp-LRC-Plugin/issues) .